akxcv/k1r8r0wn.github.io/README.md

 This is my personal GitHub Pages blog.

 # Licence

-The following directories and their contents are under copyright by Kirill Bobrov (k1r8r0wn).
+The design isn’t reusable, also following directories & their contents are under copyright by Kirill Bobrov (k1r8r0wn).
 You may not reuse anything therein without my permission (this list is editable and refillable):

 * /_posts/
 * /_projects/